Teplice nad Metují: Sights

 The Church of Saint Lawrence was built in the Baroque style in 1724.
 The pilgrimage Church of Our Lady Help of Christians was built in 1754–1763 and has a unique wooden hermitage.

-The Horní Castle was built in the Renaissance style in 1599 and today serves as the municipal office.
-The early Baroque Dolní Castle from 1664 houses a retirement home.
+The castle Horní zámek ('upper castle') was built in the Renaissance style in 1599 and today serves as the municipal office.
+The early Baroque castle Dolní zámek ('lower castle') from 1664 houses a retirement home.

-On the Čáp hill there is an observation tower.
+On the hill Čáp is the eponymous observation tower.
+It was built in 2014 and has a height of 13 m.